videosdk-live/videosdk-docs/docs/overview/interactive-live-streaming/getting-started.md

 <br/>

 <p>
-The iOS SDK is available as a CocoaPod and Swift package.
+The IOS SDK is available as a CocoaPod and Swift package.
 Here's an <a target="_blank" href="https://github.com/videosdk-live/videosdk-rtc-android-java-sdk-example">example app</a> using the Android SDK.
 </p>